 Commonwealth Property Management Framework

-The Commonwealth Property Management Framework (the Property Framework) establishes the principles for the efficient, effective, sustainable and ethical use of property resources and applies to property leased or owned by Financial Management and Accountability Act 1997 (FMA Act) agencies
+The Commonwealth Property Management Framework (the Property Framework) establishes the principles for the efficient, effective, economical and ethical use of property resources and applies to property leased and owned by Non-corporate Commonwealth Entities (entities).

 The Property Framework is comprised of a range of policies that apply to different components of the property management process supported by separate guidance material.
 These include:

-- Overview of the Commonwealth Property Management Framework - which provides an overview of the Property Framework under which FMA Act agencies govern and undertake their own property management.
+- RMG 500 Overview of the Commonwealth Property Management Framework - provides an overview of the Property Framework under which entities govern and undertake their own property management.

-- Property Management Planning Guidance - assists FMA Act agencies to produce property management plans.
+- RMG 501 Property Management Planning Guidance - assists entities to produce property management plans.

 - The Australian Government Property Data Collection - articulates the Government's reporting requirements for property data.

-Further assistance with each element of the Property Framework can be sought through PropertyFramework@finance.gov.au .
+Commonwealth entities can seek further assistance with elements of the Property Framework through PropertyFramework@finance.gov.au .